Krishnagopal-Sinha/better-nothing-glyph-composer/README.md

 - **Load Audio Files**: Import your favorite `.mp3` or `.ogg` files to start creating.
 - **Media Controls**: Easily play, pause, stop, and seek through your audio tracks.
+- **Auto Generate Glyphs**: Generate Glyph lighting automatically on basis of audio, for all Nothing Phone (in Alpha)
 - **Glyph Editing**: Customize Glyphs with an intuitive editor that feels like a professional timeline tool.
 - **Interactive Glyph Blocks**:
   - Add as many glyph blocks as you'd like